Hazaragi dialects: Tenses

 Moreover, all past and remote forms have developed imperfective forms marked by mi-.
 There are doubts about several of the less commonly found, or recorded, forms, in particular those with ḵot.
 However, the systematic arrangement of all forms according to their morphological, as well as semantic, function shows that those forms fit well within the overall pattern.
-The system may tentatively be shown as follows (all forms are 1st sing), leaving out complex compound forms such as zada ḵot mu-buda baš-um.
+The system may tentatively be shown as follows, leaving out complex compound forms such as zada ḵot mu-buda baš-um.

 In the assumptive, the distinction appears to be not between present versus past, but indefinite versus definite.
-Also, similar to all Persian dialects, the imperfective forms in mi-, and past perfect forms, such as mi-zad-um and zada bud-um, are used in irreal conditional clauses and wishes; e.g., kaški zimi qulba kadagi mu-but, "If the field would only be/have been plowed!"
-Modal verbs, such as tan- ("can"), are constructed with the perfect participle; e.g., ma bû-r-um, da čaman rasid-a ḵot tanist-um, "I shall go, and may be able to get to Čaman".
-Participial nominalization is typical, both with the perfect participle (e.g., kad-a, "(having) done") and with the derived participle with passive meaning kad-ag-i, "having been done" (e.g., zimin-i qulba kada-ya, "The field is ploughed"; zamin-i qulba (na-)šuda-ra mi-ngar-um, "I am looking at a plowed/unplowed field"; imrûz [u ḵondagi] tikrar mu-kun-a, "Today he repeats (reading) what he had read").
-The gerundive (e.g., kad-an-i, "to be done") is likewise productive, as in yag čiz, ki uftadani baš-a, ma u-ra qad-dist-ḵu girift-um, tulḡa kad-um, "One object, that was about to fall, I grabbed, and held it".
-The clitic -ku or -ḵu topicalizes parts of speech, -di the predicate; as in i-yši raft, ma-ḵu da ḵona mand-um, "He himself left; I, though, I stayed".
+Also, similar to all Persian dialects, the imperfective forms in mi-, and past perfect forms, such as mi-zad-um and zada bud-um, are used in irreal conditional clauses and wishes, e.g., kaški zimi qulba kadagi mu-but ('If the field would only be/have been plowed').
+Modal verbs, such as tan- ('can'), are constructed with the perfect participle, e.g., ma bû-r-um, da čaman rasid-a ḵot tanist-um ('I shall go, and may be able to get to Chaman').
+Participial nominalization is typical, both with the perfect participle (e.g., kad-a 'having done'), and with the derived participle with passive meaning kad-ag-i 'having been done'.
+E.g., zimin-i qulba kada-ya ('The field has been ploughed'), zamin-i qulba (na-)šuda-ra mi-ngar-um ('I am looking at a plowed/unplowed field'), imrûz [u ḵondagi] tikrar mu-kun-a ('Today he repeats reading what he had read').
+The gerundive (e.g., kad-an-i 'to be done') is likewise productive, as in yag čiz, ki uftadani baš-a, ma u-ra qad-dist-ḵu girift-um, tulḡa kad-um ('One object, that was about to fall, I grabbed, and held it').
+The clitic -ku or -ḵu topicalizes the parts of speech, and -di topicalizes the predicate; e.g., i-yši raft, ma-ḵu da ḵona mand-um ('He himself left; I, though, I stayed').